ke4roh/WeatherAlerts/docs/nwsdata.rst

 Currently this project makes extensive use of SAME codes, it's been noted that 'not all NWS products are issued with a SAME Code'.
 However, 'County/Zone codes are provided for all CAP 1.1 messages.'
 I've noticed that a lot of Alaskan alerts do not ship with SAME codes, some don't appear to ship with any geocodes...
-Most lower 48 alerts do, in fact, I haven't seen one that didn't.
+Most lower 48 alerts do, in fact, I haven't seen any that don't.
 For this reason though, we'll be incorperating county/zone codes and Storm based location information in the near future.